ben4ord/ben4ord/README.md

 This attempt at coding sparked my interest in computer science.
 Throughout Highschool I made simple games and algorithms which lead me to peruse a degree in Computer Science.

 ## Future Goals
 * My future goals are to graduate with my bachelors and find a job in Data Development, Data Analysis, or Software Development.
-In the future I would like to make my own video games or work for a game development studio.
+In the future I would like to work for a software company focused around the enviorment and enviormental conservation.
 Outside of academics my goal is to travel around the world and catch every kind of fish.